casper-network/docs-archive/dapp/getting-started.md

 # Getting Started

+This step-by-step process includes a set of examples designed for you to become familiar with how to use the CasperLabs development tool kit.

-To get you started with CasperLabs development kit we where you can use cargo-casperLabs package manager to develop, test, debug, and deploy contracts locally or on the CasperLabs Devnet.
+Starting with the cargo-casperlabs package manager you will see how to use the tools so that you can start to develop, test, debug, and deploy contracts locally or on the CasperLabs Devnet with the basics to:

 - Setup your dApp development environment to work with the CasperLabs platform